WBUR-FM: Rhode Island

 In 1998, WBUR helped to found Rhode Island's NPR station WRNI.
-At the time Rhode Island was one of two states lacking an NPR station.
+At the time, Rhode Island was one of two states lacking an NPR station.
 WBUR decided to partner with the newly formed Foundation for Ocean State Public Radio to build a state-of-the-art facility at historic Union Station in downtown Providence.
 Initially, WBUR invested heavily in WRNI's local programming, but several of these programs were soon canceled, and its schedule became almost identical to that of WBUR.
 In 2004, WBUR announced suddenly that it planned to drop WRNI by selling it, raising a number of questions.
 Rhode Islanders were angry at the thought that they would be forced to buy a station they had invested greatly in creating.
 It was later revealed that the WBUR management believed WRNI was a financial drain and wished to get rid of it.
 The resulting management turmoil caused the departure of longtime WBUR station manager Jane Christo.
-Eventually, the Foundation for Ocean State Public Radio, renamed Rhode Island Public Radio, bought the station in 2008; it has since rebranded as The Public's Radio.
+Eventually, the Foundation for Ocean State Public Radio, renamed Rhode Island Public Radio, bought the station in 2008; it has since rebranded as The Public's Radio and then Ocean State Media.